cjloff/blog/src/blog/creating-a-post-code-lookup-with-vue.md

 <h2>Conclusion</h2>

-We have succesfully created a post code look up componentthat utilizes several key Vue.js features including:
+We have succesfully created a post code look up component that utilizes several key Vue.js features including:

 1) `v-model` to create two way binding for our address fields, postcode and selected address.
 2) `v-if` directive to conditionally show particular parts of our template.